There are many different learning and development opportunities for the adult social care sector and many different ways to keep the costs low.

 Apps

-These are a form of eLearning designed for mobile phones and tablets.
-They are normally broken into bite-sized modules and are commonly associated with ‘just in time’ training or used to refresh and check knowledge such as Cuppa Care.
-There are some free Apps available such as Simple Habit for mindfulness and wellbeing.
+eLearning designed for mobile phones and tablets, normally broken into bite-sized modules.
+They are commonly associated with ‘just in time’ training or used to refresh and check knowledge.
+There are free Apps available such as Simple Habit for mindfulness and wellbeing.

 eLearning